Skip to main content Skip to footer

 Make sure that our colleagues fully understand the difference between a service request, when you are unhappy about something, and when we need to take it further.

-Oversight by the Board
+Oversight by the board

 At the heart of our complaints handling process is exceptional customer experience and satisfaction.
 Our board has two dedicated complaints leads responsible for understanding and addressing complaints to achieve this.

-Yasmin and Neil work with Tammy Bradley, Executive Director (Operations, Services, and Support), our corporate lead for complaints, consumer standards, and property health and safety.
+Yasmin and Neil work with Tammy Bradley, Executive Director (Operations, Services, and Support), our corporate lead for complaints, consumer standards, and health and safety.

 Tammy’s role is to ensure that our approach to complaints is clear, simple, and accessible for tenants and customers and that any complaints are dealt with promptly, politely, and fairly.